JValtteri/seec-email/README.md

 #### Exporting your public key

-When logged ind, press `3` to export your public key.
+When logged in, press `3` to export your public key.
 The key will be printed on screen.
 You can copy it form there, and paste it to an email or how ever you want to deliver it.

 #### More advanced stuff

+A Key Utility is also provided to you.
+You can access it from the main menu by selecting `3`, or by running `key_utility.py` directly.

 The keyring file is `seec.pkr`.
 It is stored in the same folder as the `main.py`.
-You can access it directly with a OpenPGP compatible program and perform any number of actions.
+You can access it directly with any OpenPGP compatible program.
 Asuming you have followed the install instructions, you should have `gpg` installed.

 Your private key is secured with the password you created when creating your user in SEEC.